 Barcelona is a millenary city, with roots linking it all the way back to Carthaginian times.
 The story goes that its very name traces back to its creation by the famous general, Hamilcar Barca.
 The city of Barkenon, as it was then known, outlived both the Carthaginians and also the Romans, who changed the city's name to Barcino when they conqurered the area.

 The Early Middle Ages saw the wave of tribal invasions that progressively weakened the Roman Empire arrive from the eastern side of the Pyrenees.
 As in the rest of the peninsula, it was the Visigoths who, allied with the Romans, prevailed over other Germanic settlers.

 Under Visigothic rule, Barcino flourished, even featuring briefly as capital to the kingdom, which usually had Toulouse as its administrative center.
 The rule of the Visigoths on the Iberian peninsula lasted close to three hundred years.

 Ultimately, however, internal strife and power struggles led to a civil war and the power vacuum that Muslims from North Africa would exploit between 711 and 712 A. D. to take control of practically all of the peninsula in record time.
 The Franks then pushed them back to the western side of the Pyrenees, and eventually established the Spanish March as a buffer zone between the two forces.

-Learn Spanish and Much More
+Learn Spanish and much more

-At Enforex, we have devised audacious programs that will allow you to unravel the wonders of this eclectic heritage through specialized Spanish language courses that explore the vocabulary together with the literature, the history, the architecture and popular forms of cultural expression.
-So make thee most of your stay in Barcelona, and learn a lot more than just a foreign language!
+At Enforex, we have devised innovative programs that will allow you to unravel the wonders of this eclectic heritage through specialized Spanish language courses that explore the vocabulary together with the literature, the history, the architecture, and popular forms of cultural expression.
+So make the most of your stay, and learn Spanish in Barcelona for a lot more than just a foreign language!